sophchoe/Recommendation-Systems/README.md

 #### Latent Features:
 These are the underlying attributes or characteristics that both users and items possess, which explain why certain users prefer certain items.
 Matrix factorization aims to identify these latent features.
 #### Factorization:
 The process of decomposing the user-item matrix into two or more matrices that, when multiplied back together, approximate the original matrix.
+There are different decomposition methods: Singular Value Decomposition (SVD), Non-negative Matrix Factorization (NMF), and Alternating Least Squares (ALS).
 The most common decomposition produces a user feature matrix and an item feature matrix.

+The advantages of Matrix Factorizartion are dimensionality reduction, sparsity handling, personalization, and scalability.

 ## Amazon Product Recommendation System